-CONCORD, Mass. – The Maine Department of Transportation is seeking a permit from the U.S. Army Corps of Engineers, New England District to conduct work in waters of the United States in conjunction with replacing the Route 129 Bridge in South Bristol, Maine.
+CONCORD, Mass. – The Maine Department of Transportation is seeking a permit from the U.S. Army Corps of Engineers, New England District to conduct work in waters of the U.S. in conjunction with the replacement of the Route 155 Bridge between Howland and Enfield, Maine.

-The application for the federal permit was filed with the Corps in compliance with Section 404 of the Clean Water Act, which regulates the discharge or fill of material in United States waters, including wetlands; and with Section 10 of the Rivers and Harbors Act, which provides for federal regulation of any work in, or affecting navigable waters of the United States.
+The application for the federal permit was filed with the Corps in compliance with Section 404 of the Clean Water Act, which regulates the discharge or fill of material in U.S. waters, including wetlands.

 The public notice, with additional information, can be viewed on the Corps website at

-Public comments referencing this permit request by the Maine Department of Transportation (File # NAE-2013-02561) should be forwarded no later than Jan.
-23, 2014 to the U.S. Army Corps of Engineers, New England District, Maine Project Office (ATTN: Jay Clement), 675 Western Ave., #3, Manchester, Maine 04351.
+Public comments referencing this permit request by the Maine Department of Transportation (File # NAE-2014-02360) should be forwarded no later than Jan.
+3, 2015 to the U.S. Army Corps of Engineers, New England District, Maine Project Office (ATTN: Jay Clement), 675 Western Ave., #3, Manchester, Maine 04351.
 Additional information is available from Permit Project Manager Jay Clement at 207-623-8367 or by email to firstname.lastname@example.org.